eCook Meal

 LET’S GET SAUCY

 When the gem squash has reached the halfway mark, place a small pot over a medium heat with a drizzle of oil or knob of butter.
-When hot, sauté the grated garlic and crushed peppercorns for about a minute until fragrant.
+When hot, sauté the grated Garlic and crushed peppercorns for about a minute until fragrant.
 Pour in the diluted stock and allow to simmer for 2-3 minutes until slightly reduced, stirring occasionally.
 Mix in the crème fraîche and simmer for a further 1-2 minutes, stirring occasionally.
 Season to taste and remove from the heat on completion.
 Pop on a lid and set aside to keep warm until serving.

 LET’S GET FRESH